|

 Objective: To review the basic elements and principles of art learned in previous years.
 Students will be able to discuss techniques used by artists to express feelings. - Set B: Lesson: People at Work / Project: Composition to Show Distance

 Objective: To present a varied and interesting selection of paintings by several artists whose subject matter is people working.
-Students will demonstrate their appreciation and understanding of the paintings by discussing the concept of distance such as overlapping, aerial perspective, and linear perspective. - Set C: Lesson: People at Play / Project: Foil Sculpture
+Students will demonstrate their appreciation and understanding of the paintings by discussing the concept of distance such as overlapping, aerial perspective, and linear perspective. - Set C: Lesson: People at Play / Project: Foil Sculpture of "People in Action"

-Objective: To review the elements and principles of art and to discuss ways by which artists show movement and people at play.
-Students will be able to discuss techniques used by artists to show movement. - Set D: Lesson: People and Music / Project: Painting to Music
+Objective: To review the elements and principles of art as they relate to techniques used by artists to show movement and people at play. - Set D: Lesson: People and Music / Project: Painting to Music

 Objective: To review the elements of art by studying selected paintings from around the world.
 Students will demonstrate their understanding of the elements of art by discussing distance, rhythm, balance and other related concepts in selected paintings from around the world.